How To Build Brand Loyalty With Empathetic Marketing

 To recover, H&M has made efforts to ensure a fair living wage and normal working hours for everyone that is a part of their supply chain.
 They have committed to upholding a human rights policy that addresses labor rights, working hours, wages, and the fight against modern slavery.

 To make good from some of the bad publicity, H&M has made an effort to communicate to consumers that they are taking a stance on sustainability by implementing a few eco-conscious initiatives.
 H&M now offers an in-store recycling program where customers can bring in used clothing from any brand; the store will then sort the used clothing into three categories: re-wear, reuse, or recycle.
 H&M’s Conscious line features products that contain at least 50 percent sustainable materials developed for eco-conscious shoppers.

 On the product side, to mitigate the toll that fast fashion has on the environment, H&M has joined a range of organizations and initiatives to tackle sustainability issues and reduce environmental impact.
-The brand has set a target to reduce its greenhouse gas emissions by 2010 and has pledged to use 100 percent recycled or sustainable materials by 2030.
+The brand has set a target to reduce its greenhouse gas emissions and has pledged to use 100% recycled or sustainable materials by 2030.

 But do these efforts feel authentic, and are they enough to cancel out the scandal of 2016?

 To win consumers’ trust, H&M will have to be transparent with the state of their operations, from supply chain to retail conditions.
 The brand doesn’t have to hit the mark right away, but the closer they are to their mission target, the more consumers will perceive them as authentic.
 Until then, consumers have every right to be suspicious of the messaging that the brand has carefully chosen to put out there.

 Authentic brands have evangelists, not just customers.
 We’ve already discussed what makes a brand authentic.
 Now we’re going to cover three steps to ensure that your business stays aligned with the brand mission.